 Brice Creek Trail is a 11.6 mile lightly trafficked out and back trail located near Dorena, OR that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, trail running, and camping and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.

 Directions from Cottage Grove: The trailhead is 25 miles southeast of Cottage Grove.
 From Cottage Grove, travel on I-5 to exit 174 and follow signs east past Dorena Reservoir (either side) to junction of Layng Creek Road #17 and Brice Creek Road #2470 (19 miles).
 Bear right on Road #2470 and continue:1) 3.3 miles to West Trailhead 2) 4.6 miles to Cedar Creek.
 Cpgd.
 Trailhead 3) 6.9 miles to Lund Park Trailhead 4) 8.2 miles to East End Trailhead

 Beautiful hike!
 Well kept trails.
 Went on a hot day so only did half but the trees helped with shade.
 There were some steep spots but nothing long.
 Would not see this trail as particularly good for mountain biking.
 Falls great!
 Definitely on the list of repeats.

 Nice, fairly easy hike along Brice Creek with rolling hills, nothing particularly difficult.
 Doesn't get a lot of use on weekdays, which is when I have been there.
 The creek is beautiful and has minor waterfalls.
 There is a place fairly close to Cedar Creek Campground where you can go down to the creek and scramble around on the rocks.
 I found bobcat tracks on the trail once.

 This creek is beautiful!
 The water is so blue and the trees are amazing.
 It's not a super strenuous hike but it's still worth the trip.
 The nearby campground is my favorite in the area.